billp/VPCCMCrypt/README.md

 VPCCMCrypt
 ==========

-AES/CCM Implementation in Objective-C for iOS with Streaming Support
+AES/CCM library in Objective-C with Streaming Support

-#Features
+# Features

 - AES/128 - ECB Mode
 - Stream Encryption/Decryption methods which allows you to upload each chunk of data to server